Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Documenting constraints: operational and structural

-- Representing rules using decision tables
+- Depicting rules using decision tables

 - Defining Business Functions